Musti (TV series): Concept

 Musti is a small childlike anthropomorphic cat.
-He lives with his parents and friends Mr. Rabbit, Miss Tortoise, Miss Hedgehog and Mr. Dog.
+He lives with his parents and friends Mr. Rabbit, Miss Tortoise/Mrs. Turtle, Miss Hedgehog and Mr. Dog.
 The stories are simple tales, usually not longer than five minutes in length.
-The show's target audience are toddlers.
+The show's target audience are preschoolers.

 In total, 156 episodes have been made, airing in Belgium, the Netherlands, Canada, Turkey, Japan, Portugal, and 18 other countries.

 In 2007, a new television series has been created.
 Instead of the flat 2D images with a white background, the new series is entirely rendered in 3D.
-The new series airs in Belgium, The Netherlands, Israel, Norway, Japan, Croatia, Portugal and the United States on BabyFirst TV.
+The new series airs in Belgium, The Netherlands, Israel, Norway, Japan, Poland, South Korea, China, Croatia, Portugal and the United States on BabyFirst TV.
 Al-Jazeera also airs the series throughout the Arabic world.

 The original narrator was Rachel Frederix.
 Since 2007, her successor is Kristel Van Craen.

 In the Netherlands, Musti appeared on television in 1980.
 The narrators were Arnold Gelderman and Marijke Merckens.
 The series was shown on BabyFirst TV in the United States.

 In France, Belgium and Canada, the narrator since 2007 was Emmanuelle Delchambre.

+In other media

 Books

 The Flemish publisher Standaard Uitgeverij carries an extensive portfolio of Musti children's books, targeting children 3–6.

 Another publisher Dupuis, printed a number of Musti children's comics in French, based on its appearances in the magazine Bonne Soirée.